telerik/blazor-docs/components/grid/state.md

 The following example shows one way you can store the grid state - through a custom service that calls the browser's LocalStorage.
 You can use your own database here, or a file, or Microsoft's ProtectedBrowserStorage package, or any other storage you prefer.
 This is just an example you can use as base and modify to suit your project.

+The example below [overrides the `Equals` method](#equals-comparison) of the `SampleData` class, so that the application code can compare data items correctly.

->note We support the `System.Text.Json` serialization that is built-in in Blazor.
+> We support the `System.Text.Json` serialization that is built-in in Blazor.
 Be aware of its [limitation to not serialize `Type` properties]({%slug kb-grid-json-serializer-null-membertype%}).

 >caption Save, Load, Reset grid state on every state change.
 Uses a sample LocalStorage in the browser.